Aleksipa/online_course_platfrom/documentation/manual.md

 ## How to use the app locally

 Download or clone the source code.
 In order for the app to work you need to create a python virtual environment with the following [requirements](https://github.com/Aleksipa/online_course_platfrom/blob/master/requirements.txt).
-Database is created programmatically as you start the app but in order to use the features for logged in and admin users you have to run following sql queries:
+Database is created programmatically as you start the app but in order to use the features for admin users you have to run following sql query:

 INSERT INTO account (name, username, password, urole) VALUES ('hello world', 'hello', 'world', 'ADMIN');

-INSERT INTO account (name, username, password, urole) VALUES ('Testi', 'test', 'world', 'user');
+Normal users can register throught the register link.

 ## List all the courses